pedroargento/dex-sim/README.md

 ## Risk Model Architecture (Component-Based)

 `dex-sim` uses a fully modular architecture.
 There is only one `RiskModel` class.
-A model is simply a composition of three pluggable components defined in YAML:
+A model is simply a composition of pluggable components defined in YAML:

 1.  **Initial Margin (IM)**: Determines the base margin requirement (e.g., `ES_IM` for dynamic risk, `FixedLeverageIM` for constant leverage).
 2.  **Breaker**: A Finite State Machine that monitors systemic stress ($R_t$) and applies multipliers to the IM requirement.
 3.  **Liquidation**: Defines how positions are closed when margin is breached (e.g., `FullCloseOut`, `PartialCloseOut`).
+4.  **Trader Arrival**: Configures the population dynamics (entry rate, leverage distribution, equity distribution).

 This architecture allows you to simulate almost any exchange design without writing new Python code.